 Written as “I can statements” from the students’ point of view, a Learning Target describes what the student will know or can do by the end of a specific lesson.
 Learning Targets are directly aligned to the MN State Academic Standards, which outline what every child should know, and be able to do, in each subject area and grade level.

-Our newly designed Continuous Progress Report will support the reporting of what a student should know and be able to do at the end of each grade level in the content areas.
-We firmly believe that this new progress report will be a significantly more effective tool for communicating student growth within the grade level learning standards.
+Our Continuous Progress Report will support the reporting of what a student should know and be able to do at the end of each grade level in the content areas.
+We firmly believe that this progress report is an effective tool for communicating student growth within the grade level learning standards.

 Progress reporting uses growth indicators that measure and describe growth/progress over a defined period of time.
 An indicator of “M” is the expected goal for students, which indicates that the student independently meets the grade level Learning Targets.
 The expectation is that most students will achieve an “M” by the end of the year for each grade-level learning standard.

-M = Mastery of Learning Targets: an “M” indicates that the student independently met grade level Learning Targets.
+M = Meets Learning Targets: an “M” indicates that the student independently met grade level Learning Targets.
 The student requires no additional support or assistance in successfully demonstrating grade-level skills and concepts learned and mastered.

 D = Developing Toward Learning Targets: a “D” indicates that the student is developing foundational skills to master the grade level Learning Targets.
 His/her current level of progress/growth is characterized as requiring consistent teacher support to ensure progress/growth.